cmilando/cmilando.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-  - /bio
+  - /bio/
 ---

 Welcome!
 I'm Chad, a research scientist studying the health impacts of climate change, at Boston University.

 This is my new website!
-While I'm getting this set up, please feel free to [email me](mailto:cmilando@bu.edu) with any questions.
+While I'm getting this set up, please feel free to with any questions: cmilando at bu dot edu!

 Also, for now, please see my publications on my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=bKqcxmwAAAAJ&view_op=list_works&sortby=pubdate)